Term life insurance 101

 Term life insurance policies may be classified as either level or decreasing term, according to the III.
 Level term policies, in which the death benefit does not decrease, are the more common form of term life insurance, the III says.
 Decreasing term life insurance policies typically see the death benefit decrease at specific intervals during the course of the term.

 Some term policies allow for an increase in your premiums during your existing term.
-To avoid any surprises down the road, read your policy carefully and ask your agent questions up front.
+To avoid any surprises down the road, read your policy carefully and ask your insurance provider questions up front.

 Finally, some term policies offer a return of premium option that entitles you to have some or all of your premiums refunded at the end of the term, assuming you have made no claims on the policy, says the III.
 It's worth noting, however, that such policy premiums tend to be significantly more expensive than non-refundable premium options.